-Prior to DMM I spent 10 years as a freelancer where I gathered broad experience, working with clients on tech and web projects, and graphics and print.
+Before moving to Japan I spent 10+ years as a freelancer in London, where I gathered broad experience, working with clients on tech and web projects, and graphics and print.
 My university background was originally in mens fashion design, so I naturally started providing design services to fashion related clients, including a few Royal Warrant holders (companies endorsed by the British Royal Family).
 I have also worked in a few creative agencies on large-client projects for Sony, Coke, Unilever, Fiat, and for individuals, artists, designers and small business owners.
 My design background means I think visually but I enjoy technical challenges and aim to pursue more technical work over pure design.

 I have used Photoshop and Illustrator for 20 or so years, been playing with HTML since the late 90s..
 These days my daily work life is split between planning how best to serve users, building prototypes and writing production code, or on the command line hacking together bash scripts.